Austin Friars, London: Establishment and history

 The friary played an important role as a centre for religious education.
 It housed a studium generale attended by students who aspired to go on to study at Oxford, Cambridge or one of the major continental European universities.
-It incorporate a school and a library which were attended not only by English people but by foreigners resident in London, notably the Italians and Germans.
+It incorporated a school and a library which were attended not only by English people but by foreigners resident in London, notably the Italians and Germans.
 It was not uncommon for foreign friars to come to study at Austin Friars and then stay on, to preach and hear confessions for their countrymen in London.
 For some, the disruption caused by the Great Schism probably made the friary a more attractive place to study than continental institutions.
 The state did not make much use of the friary, unlike some of the others in London, though the Commissary Court did occasionally sit there.

 During the Peasants' Revolt of 1381, thirteen Flemings who had been sheltering in the friary were taken out and lynched by the mob, though the friars themselves appear to have been left unharmed.
 Five years later, a sermon to Lollards in the nearby church of St Christopher le Stocks (since demolished) about the practices and privileges of Augustinian monks almost led to the razing of the friary by that congregation.
 Only the timely intercession of the local sheriff led the mob to disperse.

 Many notable people were buried within the friary precinct including its founder, Humphrey de Bohun.
 Other interments included Hubert de Burgh; Edward, the young son of Edward, the Black Prince; Richard FitzAlan, 10th Earl of Arundel and Surrey; John de Vere, 12th Earl of Oxford and his son Aubrey; Edward Stafford, 3rd Duke of Buckingham; and many of the high-ranking knights killed at the Battle of Barnet in April 1471, also Maurice Berkeley, 3rd Baron Berkeley (d.1506) and his wife.
 Perkin Warbeck, pretender to the English throne, was buried in Austin Friars in 1499 after his execution at Tyburn.